dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1183: Leadership should be based on merit, not hierarchy.
+### T1183: Leadership should be merit-based, not hierarchically imposed.

 |Support|
 |---|